 While the actual amount of money that’s given may be small, the habit of choosing an issue impacting their community and making an effort towards solving that is hugely important.

 Start saving today.

-At WaFd Bank, our Statement Savings account is the perfect tool to help your kids get started.
+At WaFd Bank, our Youth Savings account is the perfect tool to help your kids get started.
 It’s only $10 to open and earn interest, and there’s no minimum monthly fee.
 Contact your local branch to find out more.